Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The goal is not immediate emotional intensity.

-The goal is to create a scene capable of generating future events.
+The goal is to create a situation capable of generating future events.

 A situation creates progression.